Galungan and Kuningan: A Deep Dive into Bali’s Celebrations

 What can tourists expect during Galungan and Kuningan?

-When are the next Galungan and Kuningan?
+When are the next Galungan and Kuningan celebrations?

 Hari Raya Galungan: 17 June 2026